 I must be living under a rock because I just recently learned about jalapeno poppers that are wrapped in bacon instead of battered and deep-fried.
 Some Texan friends (of friends) brought these little treats to a New Year’s Eve party, and I had to force myself to stop eating them so there would be enough for others!
 Even though I don’t normally go for spicy dishes.
 Apparently this appetizer is very much a “Texan thing,” and once I got home and “googled” it I realized I must be late to the party.
 Well I guess it’s better late than never so here’s our version of this recipe…just in time for those upcoming Superbowl parties!

-Here are a few more Superbowl appetizer ideas:
+Here are a few more football and/or tailgate snack ideas:

 - 1 dozen jalapeños